 Your digestive tract needs soothing and healing.
 There are several steps to this process.
 Some foods will need eliminating for a while, and you may need some help to determine the elimination diet that is right for you.

 Herbal remedies can also help.
-There is a long tradition of herbal medicine use for healing gut problems.
+There is a long tradition of herbal remedies for healing gut problems.
 Probably because at some point everyone has trouble with their digestion or digestive tract.
 Herbal remedies with anti-inflammatory, anti-spasmodic, astringent, bitter, carminative, demulcent, laxative or relaxing properties are most useful for digestive troubles.

 There are many herbs with soothing demulcent properties, such as marshmallow root, that help to calm down an irritated gut lining.
 There are many others, such as chamomile, that have direct anti-inflammatory action on the gut mucosa.
 As well as a calming, anti-spasmodic property.
 These herbs act in a gentle manner that soothes and promotes healing.